XrXr/xrxr.github.io/content/post/write-barrier.md

 </script>
 {{</html>}}

-The write barriers is a piece of code that informs the GC every time an object starts to reference a new object.
+The write barrier is a piece of code that informs the GC every time an object starts to reference a new object.
 In addition to facilitating incremental GC, write barriers also help with generational GC.

-## How to miss a write barrier
+## How to "miss" a write barrier

 Going back to our crash reproducer, we can now guess that `Hash#transform_values!` is missing a write barrier somewhere.
 After all, it's the only thing that can mutate the object reference graph after the GC runs.
 [This indeed was the problem](https://github.com/ruby/ruby/pull/2964).

-There are many garbage collected languages that ship with compilers which can automatically insert write barriers.
-CRuby does not have that luxury however, and it is up to the developers to manually insert write barriers where necessary.
+There are many garbage collected languages that ship with compilers that can automatically insert write barriers.
+CRuby does not have that luxury, however, and it is up to the developers to manually insert write barriers where necessary.
 In this particular case a write barrier was present but erroneously removed.

 ## Consequences